 Overview

-Cron executes commands based on a 5-field time expression in a minimal environment. systemd timers use unit files, enabling dependency management, standardized logging via journalctl
+Cron executes commands based on a 5-field time expression in a minimal environment. systemd timers use unit files, enabling dependency management, standardized logging via journalctl, and calendar-based scheduling.

 Quick Examples